bilepeng/wafer_map_defect_recognition/README.md

 Three complementary methods are used to address the two challenges above.

-1. **Cost-sensitive loss.** A 9x9 cost matrix encodes the price of every possible mistake, and a customized loss function computes the expected cost of the predicted class distribution against this matrix rather than plain cross entropy.
+1. **Cost-sensitive loss.** Standard cross entropy treats all misclassifications equally — but missing a real defect is far more costly than raising a false alarm, and confusing two structurally similar defect types is less severe than missing a defect entirely.
+A 9x9 cost matrix encodes the price of every possible mistake, and a customized loss function computes the expected cost of the predicted class distribution against this matrix rather than plain cross entropy.
 Training with the cost matrix from scratch converges poorly, so the network is first trained with standard cross entropy and then fine-tuned with the cost-sensitive loss.

     ![Cost matrix](docu/cost_matrix.png)